cdslaborg/paramonted/generic/2/_includes/specdram.md

 ### outputSampleSize

-The simulation specification `outputSampleSize` is a non-zero scalar of type `integer` whose value dictates the number of (hopefully, independent and identically distributed [i.i.d.]) samples to be drawn from the user-provided objective function.Three ranges of values are possible.
+The simulation specification `outputSampleSize` is a non-zero scalar of type `integer` whose value dictates the number of (hopefully, independent and identically distributed [i.i.d.]) samples to be drawn from the user-provided objective function.
+Three ranges of values are possible.
 If

 +   `outputSampleSize < 0`,